Dhawaljha/rna-seq-nachr-schizophrenia/README.md

 ## Code

-`scripts/VTA_DA_nAChR_analysis.R` is the full Seurat pipeline used to generate these tables, recovered from the original R session history and verified to reproduce the same expression values found in the CSVs above.
+`VTA_DA_nAChR_analysis.R` is the full Seurat pipeline used to generate these tables, recovered from the original R session history and verified to reproduce the same expression values found in the CSVs above.
 It covers: downloading and unpacking GSE235149 from GEO, building per-sample Seurat objects, merging and normalizing, filtering to dopaminergic neurons (Th/Slc6a3/Ddc/Slc18a2+), scoring the LGIC gene panel (including the Chrna/Chrnb nAChR subunits), and ranking subunits by expression.

 ## Key finding